Louisiana Woman Blog

 Ms. Gladys' recipe for oatmeal cookies had a unique ingredient of pure cane syrup.
 After tasting some that Tina baked, I realized that no other oatmeal cookie compares.
 We also had 5 rambunctious boys and 1 little girl between us who liked them.
 I remember cooking lots of oatmeal cookies to fill them and their friends up.

 Steen's pure cane syrup gives this cookie a flavor boost much like molasses does, but not as strong.
 You may have heard me mention Steen's Syrup before, which is made in Abbeville, LA, from locally grown sugar cane.
-It's popular in a lot of Cajun's kitchens.
+It's popular in a lot of Cajun kitchens.

 Lunchroom Lady Oatmeal Cookies batter in a silver bowl with cane syrup being measured into it.